-- Use the dishwasher and washing machine only with full loads. - Use a broom to clean driveways, walks and patios. - Install low-flow shower heads. - Water the lawn in the morning or evening to avoid evaporation. - Plant native or drought-resistant grass and plants. - Water trees slowly, infrequently to encourage deep rooting.
+- Use the dishwasher and washing machine only with full loads. - Use a broom to clean driveways, walks and patios. - Install low-flow shower heads. - Water the lawn in the morning or evening to avoid evaporation. - and plants.

+Water trees slowly, infrequently to